Dong237/RL4LMs/docs/source/blocks.rst

 Adding custom policies
 ----------------------
-We provide LM based actor-critic policy [implementations](https://github.com/allenai/RL4LMs/blob/main/rl4lms/envs/text_generation/policy.py) that wraps causal LM and seq2seq LMs.
+We provide LM based actor-critic policy `implementations <https://github.com/allenai/RL4LMs/blob/main/rl4lms/envs/text_generation/policy.py>`_ that wraps causal LM and seq2seq LMs.
 These can be also extended (for eg: use a different critic architecture) by overriding appropriate methods (eg. `evaluate_actions()`)

 Registry
 --------
-Finally, just register your custom components by adding them to corresponding [registry](https://github.com/allenai/RL4LMs/blob/main/rl4lms/envs/text_generation/registry.py), after which they can be used directly from configs similar to pre-defined components :wave:
+Finally, just register your custom components by adding them to corresponding `registry <https://github.com/allenai/RL4LMs/blob/main/rl4lms/envs/text_generation/registry.py>`_, after which they can be used directly from configs similar to pre-defined components :wave:

 Crowdsourcing templates
 -----------------------